-Also, a special type of collective redress was recently enacted within the frame of Regulation (EU) 2019/1150 regarding online intermediation services, applicable from 12.7.2020.
-In brief, organisations/associations representing business users or corporate website users and public bodies assigned with such a task, as same entities/bodies and users are defined in the Regulation (articles 14 and 2 respectively), may take judicial actions against the providers of online intermediation services or online search engines to stop or prohibit non-compliance with their obligations.
-Law 4753/2020 was enacted to supplement the application of the above regulation and includes provisions such as on the prescription period, the competent courts and kind of proceedings followed, including injunctive measures, a special registrar set up for those entities/bodies, the supervisory authority, the sanctions that may be imposed, etc. (articles 1-7).
+Further, a special type of collective redress was enacted within the framework of Regulation (EU) 2019/1150 regarding online intermediation (platform-to-business services), applicable from 12.7.2020.
+In brief, organisations/associations representing business users or corporate website users and public bodies assigned with such a task, as same entities/bodies and users are defined in the Regulation (articles 14 and 2, respectively), may take judicial actions against the providers of online intermediation services or online search engines to stop or prohibit non-compliance with their obligations.
+Law 4753/2020 was enacted to supplement the application of the above regulation and includes provisions on aspects such as: the prescription period; the competent courts and kind of proceedings followed, including injunctive measures; a special registrar set up for those entities/bodies; the supervisory authority; the sanctions that may be imposed, etc. (articles 1-7).